Home Loan Repayment Calculator Australia 2026

 Monthly principal & interest repayments over a 30-year term.
 Divide by 4.33 for weekly estimates or by 2.17 for fortnightly.
 Figures exclude fees, LMI and offset-account effects.

 Before you search for property, check what you can actually borrow with the free borrowing power calculator and factor in stamp duty using the stamp duty calculator.
-If your deposit is under 20%, the LMI guide explains how Lenders Mortgage Insurance can add $10,000–$30,000 to your upfront costs.
+If your deposit is under 20%, the LMI guide explains how Lenders Mortgage Insurance can add $10,000 to $30,000 to your upfront costs.

 How Your Repayment Compares